[Updated 7/11/2019 – Azure AD now supports FIDO2 tokens for MFA, which also protect against EvilGinx2]

 new-ClientAccessRule -name “Allow InternalIP Only” -Action DenyAccess -ExceptAnyOfClientIPAddressesOrRanges [enter your public IP addresses here] -UsernameMatchesAnyOfPatterns *TestUserName

 Plan a U2F deployment, for example with Yubico.
-Note: Full support for U2F with Azure AD is not yet available at the time of this writing on 4/28/2019.
+[This is now supported with Azure AD as of 7/10/2019].

 “With the YubiKey, user login is bound to the origin, meaning that only the real site can authenticate with the key.
 The authentication will fail on the fake site even if the user was fooled into thinking it was real.
 This greatly mitigates against the increasing volume and sophistication of phishing attacks and stops account takeovers.”
 Reference https://www.yubico.com/solutions/fido-u2f/